QuestForTetris/tetris-writeup/AssemblyTranslationFuture.md

 I included those calculations here because I neglected to run them before starting the script, and very quickly ran out of memory on my computer.
 After a panicked `kill` command, I made a modification to the metafier script.
 Every 10 lines of metapixels, the pattern is saved to disk (as a gzipped RLE file), and the grid is flushed.
 This adds extra runtime to the translation and uses more disk space, but keeps memory usage within acceptable limits.
 Because Golly uses an extended RLE format that includes the location of the pattern, this doesn't add any more complexity to the loading of the pattern - just open all of the pattern files on the same layer.

+K Zhang built off of this work, and created a [more efficient metafier script](https://github.com/QuestForTetris/QFT/blob/master/MetafierV2.py) that utilizes the MacroCell file format, which is loads more efficient than RLE for large patterns.
+This script runs considerably faster (a few seconds, compared to multiple hours for the original metafier script), creates vastly smaller output (121 KB versus 1.7 GB), and can metafy the entire computer and ROM in one fell swoop without using a massive amount of memory.
+It takes advantage of the fact that MacroCell files encode trees that describe the patterns.
+By using a custom template file, the metapixels are pre-loaded into the tree, and after some computations and modifications for neighbor detection, the Varlife pattern can simply be appended.

-The pattern file of the entire computer and ROM in Game of Life can be found [here](https://drive.google.com/open?id=0B0fELPls4hjOYzVYYjhfaU0zbVU).
+The pattern file of the entire computer and ROM in Game of Life can be found [here](https://github.com/QuestForTetris/QFT/blob/master/TetrisOTCAMP.mc.gz).

 ---